Religion in Indonesia: Confucianism

 Confucianism originated in China and was brought to Indonesia by Chinese merchants as early as the 3rd century AD.
 Unlike other religions, Confucianism evolved more into loose individual practices and belief in the code of conduct, rather than a well-organised community with a sound theology—akin to a way of life or social movement than a religion.
-It was not until the early 1900s that Confucianists formed an organisation, called Khong Kauw Hwe (THHK) in Batavia.
+It was not until the early 1900s that Confucianists formed an organisation, called Khong Kauw Hwe (KKH) in Batavia.

 After the Indonesian independence in 1945, Confucianism was affected by several political conflicts.
 In 1965, Sukarno issued Presidential Decree No. 1/Pn.Ps/1965, recognising that six religions are embraced by the Indonesian people, including Confucianism.
 In 1961, the Association of Khung Chiao Hui Indonesia (PKCHI) (now the Supreme Council for the Confucian Religion in Indonesia) had declared that Confucianism is a religion and Confucius is their prophet.

 During the New Order, the anti-China policy became a scapegoat-like method to gain political support from the masses, especially after the fall of PKI, which had allegedly been backed by China.
 In 1967, Suharto issued controversial Presidential Instruction No. 14/1967, which effectively banned Chinese culture, including documents printed in Chinese, expressions of Chinese belief, Chinese celebrations and festivities, and even Chinese names.
 However, Suharto acknowledged that the Chinese Indonesians had a large amount of wealth and power, despite consisting only 3% of the population.

 In 1969, Statute No. 5/1969 was passed, restoring the official total of six religions.
 However, it was not always put into practice.
 In 1978, the Minister of Home Affairs issued a directive asserting there are only five religions, excluding Confucianism.
 On 27 January 1979, a presidential cabinet meeting decided that Confucianism is not a religion.
 Another Minister of Home Affairs directive in 1990 re-iterated the total of five official religions in Indonesia.
 Therefore, the status of Confucianism during the New Order regime was never clear.
 De jure, there were conflicting laws, because higher laws permitted Confucianism, but lower ones did not recognise it.
 De facto, Confucianists were not recognised by the government, and they were forced to register with one of the original five official religions to maintain their citizenship.
 This practice was applied in many places, including the national registration card, marriage registration, and family registration card.
 Civics education in Indonesia taught school children that there are only five official religions.

 Following the fall of Suharto in 1998, Abdurrahman Wahid was elected as the country's fourth president.
 He rescinded the 1967 Presidential Instruction and the 1978 Home Affairs Ministry directive, and Confucianism once again became officially recognised as a religion in Indonesia.
 Chinese culture and activities were again permitted.